-These 1.5-inch or longer average Barn Owl Pellets are perfect to illustrate the nature of food chains and to demonstrate the role of predators in the ecosystem.
-Educational Innovations offers only the largest, Department of Agriculture approved, heat-sterilized (no odor) pellets.
+Our Barn Owl Pellets are perfect to illustrate the nature of food chains and to demonstrate the role of predators in the ecosystem.
+Educational Innovations offers only Department of Agriculture approved, heat-sterilized (no odor) pellets.
 Owl Pellets are a natural educational tool.
 Introduce skeletal anatomy and the identification of prey with our Owl Pellets from the wild -- each unique in size, shape, and contents.
 Large Owl Pellets are 2 inches or longer.
 Medium Owl Pellets are 1.5 inches to 2 inches in length.
 Available in any quantity.

 The Owl Pellet Classroom Set includes 15 of our Medium Barn Owl Pellets.
 Great for a class of 30, working in pairs, this complete educational set also includes an instructor's guide, 15 student guides, an 18 x 26-inch food web poster, 15 wooden dissecting probes, and a transparency of a vole skeleton (one of the barn owl's favorite prey).
 Kick off your next predators or ecosystem unit with some fascinating real Owl Pellets.
 Our Bone Sorting & ID Sheets make an excellent addition to this kit!

 Owl Pellets are a natural product, and as such availability can be quite variable.
 If you must have your pellets for an event on a specific date, we recommend that you call in advance to check availability.
 This is especially true for larger orders.

 Owl Pellets are available only to the United States and Canada.